 Curated by: Singaporean government

 Example data set: Singapore Residents By Age Group, Ethnic Group And Gender, End June, Annual (2017)

 There are actually a lot of great government data websites on the internet.
 Most of them are incredible wealths of data and information.
 The US has one of the most known at data.gov, and the UK and Australia also have great corresponding sites.
 With all of those, and with large population samples, we have a lot of data to access.
 So why Singapore?

 Frankly, Singapore’s government data website is just so visually accessible.
-The homepage is full of small visualizations telling stories about each data set.
-Part of data visualization is making sure that not only does it display information in an accurate and relevant format, but also that it’s appealing catch interest.
-Most of the government data sites are utilitarian and simple, enough to get the data across in an easy to understand way.
-Singapore, however, brightens it up with colorful visualizations, splashes of color in the graphs, and a “Similar Datasets” section at the bottom of every data set to encourage readers to explore.
+The homepage is full of small visualisations telling stories about each data set.
+Part of data visualisation is making sure that not only does it display information in an accurate and relevant format, but also that it’s appealing to catch interest.
+Most government data sites are utilitarian and simple, enough to get the data across in an easy-to-understand way.
+Singapore, however, brightens it up with colourful visualisations, splashes of colour in the graphs and a “Similar Datasets” section at the bottom of every data set to encourage readers to explore.